Ogwumike, WNBA continue push for Brittney Griner’s release

 Ogwumike, the president of the WNBA players’ association, joined Griner’s wife, Cherelle, the Rev. Al Sharpton, Seattle Storm star Sue Bird and union leader Terri Jackson for a press conference calling for mercy for Griner a day after the eight-time All-Star pleaded guilty to drug possession charges that could see her sentenced to up to 10 years in prison.

-Griner, 31, was first detained at Moscow’s Sheremetyevo Airport in February, and police said they found vape canisters containing cannabis oil in her luggage.
+Returning to play basketball in Russia, Griner, 31, was first detained at Moscow’s Sheremetyevo Airport in February.
+Police said they found vape canisters containing cannabis oil in her luggage.

 “She’s been there 4 1/2 months, having to be transported in vehicles too small for her frame,” Sharpton said.
 “Incarcerated where, she’s in a place where most of the people in that place can’t speak her language.
 I think she’s already done a lot of time given what we’re talking about was the infraction.”